ivo-/tekken/recognizer/README.md

 # Recognizer

 C++ version of our image recognizer.
-You want make a JavaScript port?
+You want to make a JavaScript port?